hyperledger-archives/aries-framework-go/proto/tink/README.md

-# How to generate ecdh_aead protobufs
+# How to generate ecdh_aead and bbs protobufs

-To execute the proto generation of `protos/tink/ecdh_aead.proto`, copy these files into `tink/proto` folder then cd to Tink's Go proto folder `/tink/go/proto`.
+To execute the proto generation of `protos/tink/ecdh_aead.proto` and `protos/tink/bbs.proto`, copy these files into `tink/proto` folder then cd to Tink's Go proto folder `/tink/go/proto`.
 Copying the protos to Tink is required because of the dependencies needed to generate the Go protobuf.